What Rights Does a Property Owner Have in Eminent Domain in Texas?

 Getting Condemnation Actions Dismissed in Texas Eminent Domain Cases

 You have the right to challenge the government or the authorized entity’s authority to condemn your property.
-With the assistance of our experienced Texas eminent domain litigation attorney, you would file a motion to dismiss the eminent domain proceedings.
+With the assistance of our experienced Houston eminent domain litigation attorney, you would file a motion to dismiss the eminent domain proceedings.
 The motion to dismiss would have to allege viable grounds to challenge the condemnation.
 For example, that the condemning entity did not have the right to condemn or the provided purpose does not meet the standard of public use.
 If you are successful, the court might award reasonable attorney’s fees, appraiser’s fees, and other reasonable expenses incurred in preparing your case.

 Right to Relocation Costs in Texas Eminent Domain Cases